 10.4.
 The obligations defined in this Article shall not apply if disclosure is required by law or by a legally binding order of any court or government body or authority (but only to the extent of such Confidential Information which is required to be disclosed by such law or order).

 10.5.
-Registrar acknowledges that the information he receives from Registry Operator to authenticate his access to the Shared Registry System or Registry Web Site has to be kept confidential at all times and must not be passed on to any third party.
+Registrar acknowledges that the information he receives from Registry Operator to authenticate his access to the Shared Registry System or Registry Website has to be kept confidential at all times and must not be passed on to any third party.

 10.6.
 Information shall not be considered Confidential Information to the extent that such information: (i) is or becomes part of the public domain, generally known or available to the public other than as a result of an unauthorised disclosure by the Party having received this Confidential Information from the other Party; (ii) is Confidential Information which the receiving Party was legally entitled to know (as shown by appropriate records) prior to the date of disclosure by the Party disclosing Confidential Information; (iii) is lawfully obtained from a third party who is legally entitled to possess and provide the information to the Party having received this Confidential Information; or (iv) is shown through documentation to have been independently developed by one Party without reference to any Confidential Information of the other.